KAI20220922/RSAwareATTK/README.md

 > **A Targeted Attack against Certifiably Robust Smoothed Classifiers**

-The provided implementation corresponds exactly to the **white-box attack against the smoothed classifier** used in the paper experiments.
+The provided implementation corresponds exactly to the **targeted attack against the smoothed classifier** used in the paper experiments.

 The attack explicitly accounts for the randomized smoothing prediction mechanism and performs optimization accordingly.